jimenezsotoj1/Tableau_Retail_Store_Dashboard_Data_Visualization/README.md

 # Tableau_Retail_Store_Dashboard
 ## Introduction
 This project is aimed to create a Sales dashboard for a retail food store and to enhance my data visualization skills in Tableau for current and future work.
 The dashboard presents product performance data for a retail store, with the goal of helping business leaders better understand their best and worst performing products and make informed decisions about product investment, divestment, and relocation.
-The data used in this analysis was sourced from **[GitHub](https://github.com/chrisfrenchjr/SQLQueries/blob/main/Retail%20Sales%20Data.xlsx)** and uploaded them to Tableau., and is based on 1 year period (2020).
+The data used in this analysis was sourced from **[GitHub](https://github.com/chrisfrenchjr/SQLQueries/blob/main/Retail%20Sales%20Data.xlsx)** and was then uploaded to Tableau. the data is based on 1 year period for the year 2020.

 Link to GitHub Project: **[Retail Store Product Dashboard](https://public.tableau.com/app/profile/jorge.jimenez4382/viz/RetailStoreProductDashboard_16802962618700/Dashboard1?publish=yes)**